 The Columbia Silver Ridge Convertible is a lightweight model that we think looks better than it performs.
 We find that these pants have limited versatility.
 The material is thin and breathable, which means they do a fine job of keeping us cool on warmer days.
-They also dry quickly if you get caught in a passing shower.
+They also quickly dry if you get caught in a passing shower.
 However, they offer no water resistance, and the total lack of stretch in the material limits the wearer's mobility, especially during climbing sessions, or backpacking over rugged terrain.
-Though they are comparatively inexpensive, we recommend paying a little bit more for a pair such as the REI Co-op Sahara Convertible, which performs significantly better overall without a considerable jump in price.
+Though they are comparatively inexpensive, we recommend paying a little bit more for a pair like the REI Co-op Roll-Up, which performs significantly better overall without a significant jump in price.

 Columbia Silver Ridge Convertible Review